kbilsted/NppPluginRebaseAssister/README.md

 # RebaseAssister plugin for Notepad++

+What does the plugin do?
+Basically it auto-selects the first word of every non-comment line in an interactive rebase file..

-It currently features
+Specifically it features

-  * Auto-selection of git commands, making it super fast to change those `Pick` into whatever you need during interactive rebasing.
+  * Auto-selection of commands, making it super fast to change those `pick` instructions during interactive rebasing.
   * Syntax highlighting

-Notepad++ itself offers additional benefits
+Using Notepad++ during interactive rebasing offers additional benefits

-  * Short cuts for moving lines up/down
+  * Shortcuts for moving lines up/down (Ctrl+Shift+Up/Down)
-  * Spell check (using the great `DSpellCheck` plugin)
+  * Spell checking (using the great `DSpellCheck` plugin)
-  * With verbose backup you'll always have a backup of the guids if you need to save deleted commits using reflog.
+  * Verbose backup - you always have a backup of the guids of the rebase needed for salvaging deleted commits.

 # Installation